Advice on selling your artwork, whatever your career stage

 Many artists understandably aspire to get their works into public collections, such as those of local councils or bigger national institutions like the Tate.
 These public galleries normally have greater luxury to take a risk on especially challenging or unusual artists than the commercial galleries that often merely follow the lead of higher-profile institutions.

 Alternatively, you may be happy to focus your efforts almost purely on the commercial market.
 However, potential difficulties lie here for emerging artists.
 The current straitened economic times in the art world have prompted the closure of any mid-market galleries, with an attendant feeding frenzy at the top of the market, as galleries and buyers alike have stuck to surer bets.

 Read our past blog post on working with commercial galleries for more advice on this extremely broad and important subject area for artists.

 Don’t hesitate — get to work right now!

 There are so many things that you can do right now to boost your marketability as an artist and increase your ability to sell work, both now and in the future.

-What about visiting five galleries in your nearest city, bringing home press releases and price lists to build up a dossier of potential galleries to associate with?
-Maybe now is the time to approach a local business support agency about how you can start making your artwork pay?
+Try visiting five galleries in your nearest city, bringing home press releases and price lists to build up a dossier of potential galleries to associate with.
+Maybe now is the time to approach a local business support agency about how you can start making your artwork pay.